StanfordLegion/legion/README.md

 described in the various header files in the `runtime/realm` directory.
 The default mapper is available in `default_mapper.h`.

-To begin writing Legion applications you should only need to include the 'legion.h' header file.
-The Makefile guarantees this file will be in the include path for you application when compiling.
-More documentation of the 'legion.h' header file is currently in progress.

-To extend the default mapper, you will also need to include 'default_mapper.h' into whatever file has the declaration for your custom mapper.

 ## Debugging

 Legion has a number of tools to aid in debugging programs.